 With the tips outlined in this guide, you can take your idea generation and screening process to the next level and come up with ideas that truly resonate with your audience.

 But to help you further, why not use our Idea Screening (XM) solution?

 With our Idea Screening (XM) solution, you can evaluate ideas and discover which ones resonate most with your respondents.
 This solution targets early-stage innovation efforts to help you identify. the product lines with the most potential before investing in their development.

 The idea screening setup asks for a high-level description to provide context around your set of ideas, then asks for a simple text description of each idea.
 You can then create idea screening surveys from within the platform.

 Once you have created your survey and put together a contact list, you can easily distribute it to the channels most important to your audiences:

 The solution also has a special dashboard with built-in pages to give you an overview of your results:

-With our Idea Screening (XM) Solution, you have everything you need to assess your ideas: sophisticated surveys, distribution methods, results in dashboards, and much more.
+With our Concept Testing Solution, you have everything you need to assess your ideas: sophisticated surveys, distribution methods, results in dashboards, and much more.